Surfer12/onlinefoodclassfiles/docs/Online Food Delivery System - Project Do.md

                }

-The input is first checked for "exit" or "9"
-Then it's parsed as a number and passed to handleMenuChoice() This means handleMenuChoice() will never actually receive the "exit" string - it's handled earlier in the flow.
+The input is first checked for "exit" or "9" however the input is then parsed as a number and passed to handleMenuChoice() This means handleMenuChoice() will never actually receive the "exit" string - it's handled earlier in the flow.

-We weren't seeing explicit empty input errors from this method.
+We weren't seeing explicit lack of input errors from this method.
                final String input = this.scanner.nextLine().trim();